University Policies and Procedures

 Marshall University is committed to providing equal opportunity and access to all programs, services, and activities for students with disabilities.
 Marshall has three (3) offices or centers that provide services for students with disabilities.
 These programs include two nationally recognized centers for excellence: the College Program for Students with Autism and the Higher Education Learning Problems (H.E.L.P.)
 Program.
 Each of these has different intake processes and procedures.
 Please check with each program for specific questions.
 For more specific information on their services, processes, and fees, please use the web links that follow:

-The Office of Disability Services (ODS)
+The Office of Accessibility and Accommodations

 College Program for Students with Autism Spectrum Disorder